KauzClay/docs-tap/workloads/spec-reference.hbs.md

   <tr>
     <td><code>docker_build_extra_args</code></td>
     <td>
-      List of flags to pass directly to Kaniko, such as providing arguments to a build.
+      List of flags to pass directly to kaniko, such as providing arguments to a build.
     </td>
     <td>
       <p alignment ="left">